../../_images/Scorep_logo.png

 Measurement

-Once the code has been instrumented, it is time to begin the measurement run of the newly compiled code.
-The measurement calls will gather information during the runtime of the code where this information will be stored for later analysis.
+Once the code has been instrumented, it is time to begin the measurement runs.
+The measurement calls will gather information during the execution and store for later analysis.

 By default Score-P is configured to run with profiling set to true and tracing set to false.
-Measurement types are configured via environment variables.
+Measurement types are configured via environment variables and the default values can be checked using the scorep-info command.
+The environment variables can be set in your batch script or interactively.

 $ scorep-info config-vars --full